akhilgeo/akhilgeorge.com/_posts/2020-06-08-Oneplus-Z-price-in-india-leaked.md

 ---
+title: Oneplus Z - Specs and price in India leaked?
 layout: post-right-sidebar
-title:  "Oneplus Z - Specs and price in India leaked?"
-categories: [ Mobile, Android]
+categories:
+- Mobile
+- Android
 image: assets/images/oneplus_z.jpg
 featured: false
 ---

 Oneplus Z is one of the most anticipated mid range phone this year from Oneplus.
 The phone was expected to launch on July 2020 in India.
 And now, there is a posibility that the price and specifications of the phone are leaked much earlier than its launch.